DanielDestaw-C/Daniel.Destaw/README.md

 ## Work Experience
 **Software Engineer @ Wegagen Bank (_March 2023 - Present_)**
 Responsible for developing and maintaining software solutions to improve banking services.
 Collaborate with cross-functional teams to analyze user requirements, design scalable applications, and implement best practices in software development.
-Focus on enhancing system performance and ensuring security compliance.
+Focus on enhancing system performance and ensuring security compliance..

 ** Full-Stack Engineer @ Quantum Technology PLC (_December 2021 - 2022)**
 Developed and maintained web applications using a range of technologies, including front-end frameworks and back-end services.
 Collaborated with product teams to design user-friendly interfaces and ensure seamless integration with backend systems.
 Focused on optimizing application performance, enhancing user experience, and implementing responsive design principles.